scottaohara/a11y_breadcrumbs/README.md

 # Accessible BreadCrumbs
 Standard pattern for breadcrumb navigations.
-Use this pattern with help CMS/framework of choice to populate the navigation items.
+Use this pattern with the help of your CMS or site generator of choice, to populate the breadcrumb navigation items.

 ## How does it work?
-What sets a breadcrumb navigation apart from other navigations, primarily revolves around the labeling of the navigation, and the type of list element that is used.
+A breadcrumb navigation is different from other navigations, in that it represents the path from the index, or home page, to the current page.

 ```html
 <nav class="breadcrumb-nav" aria-label="breadcrumb">